meeki007/node-red-contrib-facial-recognition/README.md

 ### Image

-You can change the msg property value that you send a buffered image of your choice to.
-Example: msg.NameOfYourChoice
+You can change the msg property value that you send a buffered image of your choice to.<br>Example: msg.NameOfYourChoice

 ### Settings
 This is optional, you do not have to send it anything.
-Used to override settings.
+Used to override settings in the nodes config Properties menu.

-You can change the msg property value that you send an object of your choice to.
-Example: msg.NameOfYourChoice<br>
+You can change the msg property value that you send an object of your choice to.<br>
+Example: msg.NameOfYourChoice

 Sending a object to this msg property value will override any settings in the nodes config Properties menu.
 Great for using input messages to change settings on the fly.<br>
 Please see/inport the example Flow section of this documentation for better understanding.<br>
 Example: